 To retarget users with more intent, product sets can be created in Facebook Catalog Manager for the purpose of Dynamic Product Ads.
 Users who browsed through specific site content can then be served ads with similar or like-products.

 Finally, to maximize success this holiday season, optimize the shopping experience for mobile users to be as frictionless and consistent as possible.
-Mobile shopping is on the rise and predicted to account for 42% of all online sales this year.
+Mobile shopping is on the rise and is predicted to account for 42% of all online sales this year.
 Capitalize on this opportunity with your paid social campaigns, as shoppers are more likely to discover a new brand or product while browsing their social feeds.